Ivy League Colleges Reopening Plans 2020

 The Coronavirus task force continues to work on the scenarios for the return of its students.
 President Philip J. Hanlon and Provost Joseph J. Helble will make a final decision about the fall semester by June 29.
 All Dartmouth updates are at this link.

 Undergraduate, graduate and professional schools will determine each of their fall 2020 plans.
 You will find each school's plan here.

 Will announce their plans for reopening in early July.
 Continue to find Princeton updates here.

 They are considering four scenarios.
-The first being a hybrid experience of some in-person instruction and some virtual.
-The next being the hybrid education but with all classes ending on campus by Thanksgiving and continuing online through the remainder of fall semester.
+The first is a hybrid experience of some in-person instruction and some virtual.
+The next is hybrid education but with all classes ending on campus by Thanksgiving and continuing online through the remainder of the fall semester.
 The third scenario offers greater opportunities over the summer incorporating hybrid learning.
 The final scenario is offering the fall semester entirely online.
-UPenn hopes to have their plans finalized in late June.
+UPenn hopes to have its plans finalized in late June.
 Find UPenn updates here.

-There is no question that schools want their students on campus; learning in person, researching in labs, collaborating with all and living the campus life they desire, but the safety and health of all is most important under these uncertain circumstances.
-State, local and federal guidelines must be followed and taken into consideration when determining the reopening of these college campuses this fall.
+There is no question that schools want their students on campus; learning in person, researching in labs, collaborating with all, and living the campus life they desire, but the safety and health of all are most important under these uncertain circumstances.
+State, local, and federal guidelines must be followed and taken into consideration when determining the reopening of these college campuses this fall.
 Continue to check each school’s website for the most up to date reopening announcements.